arunrawlani/iOSTutorial_HackMcGill/README.md

 * 3 Activate the left, top, and right constraints.
 Set the left and right to 50.
 Set the top to 20.
 * 4 Click on the Resolve Auto Layout Issues button next to the pin button and press Update Frames.

-Now to make sure that the individual components in the smaller stacked are not squished anymore, lets add a few more constraints:
+To make sure that the individual components in the smaller stacked are not squished anymore, lets add a few more constraints:
 * 1 Select Bill Amount Stack View in the Story Board panel, control-click (or right-click) drag from the Bill Amount Stack View to the Super Stack View and, in the menu that appears, select Equal Widths.
 This will ensure that the row is always the same width as the Super Stack View.
 * 2 Repeat this process for each other stack view row and the Calculate button.
 * 3 If a read line appears this means that there is a constraint conflict.
 Press the red button that appears in the Story Board Panel.
 This opens up suggestions to resolve the constraints issue.
 Add a constraint for the Y axis and update the frames.
 This will fix it.